osu-cascades/dio-controllers/README.md

 # DiO Controllers

-This project uses a Raspberry Pi 3 to send sensor data from an Atlas Scientific Dissolved Oxygen to a remote server.
+This project uses a [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) to send sensor data from an [Atlas Scientific Dissolved Oxygen sensor](https://www.atlas-scientific.com/product_pages/kits/do_kit.html) to a remote server.
 The controller code is written in Python.
 This setup assumes that you can setup your Raspberry Pi and that you have a basic knowledge of the command line.
 If you are having trouble getting your Raspberry Pi working, follow the setup instructions in the Raspberry Pi help [documentation](https://www.raspberrypi.org/help/).

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will help you get the sensor controller and sensor up and running.
+See [dio-service](https://github.com/osu-cascades/dio-service) to get the service running, and [dio-web](https://github.com/osu-cascades/dio-web) to get the web application running.

 ### Prerequisites

 Hardware you will need:

 - [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/)
 - At least 8GB [Micro SD card](https://www.amazon.com/s/ref=nb_sb_noss_2?url=search-alias%3Delectronics&field-keywords=micro+sd&rh=n%3A172282%2Ck%3Amicro+sd&ajr=0)
 - [Micro USB power supply (2.1 A)](https://www.amazon.com/Raspberry-Keten-Charger-Adapter-Android/dp/B01K7EF2XS/ref=sr_1_cc_2?s=aps&ie=UTF8&qid=1510630813&sr=1-2-catcorr&keywords=micro+usb+power+cable)